Joystream/joystream/meetings/rome/README.md

 #### Item 2 - Curation

 1. We first discussed the status of the tools connected to `versioned-store-js`.
 These will need Joystream types to be updated in order to allow them to work with the newest version of the runtime.
 Between three hours and one day will be required to update these.
-2. Paul estimated that if there are no more issues, the basic joining flow should be done this week with some QA next week.
+2. Paul estimated that if there are no more issues, the basic joining flow should be done this week within 6-7 working days.
 3. Viewing the status of the curator group is now done.
 4. We agreed that the editing flow here should be kept the same as for content creators, for simplicity and ease of development.